rvbug/neovim/README.md

 # Advantages
 There are many IDEs like VSCode, Pycharm which just works out of the box then why Neovim?
-Here are some of the advantages of using these modal editors:-
+Some of the advantages are:-

-- Fater Navigation by eliminating the need of a mouse
+- Faster Navigation by eliminating the need of a mouse
 - Significantly improves your editing speed
 - Macros to automate repetitive tasks
-- Configure neovim to your specific needs and preferences and stremline your developement/writing workflow
+- Configure to your specific needs and preferences and stremline your workflow
 - You can have custom keybindings mapped to your frequently used commands
-- Eenhance your productiviy by providing features like split windows, quick search & replace and distraction-free mode too
+- Enhance your productivity by providing features like split windows, quick search & replace and distraction-free mode too

 # My Setup